Nkdarmel/Mathematic-Algorithm-Synthesis-Customization-Options-for-Audio-Generation/README.md

 ### Mathematic-Algorithm-Synthesis-Customization-Options-for-Audio-Generation
 This project aims to develop a set of algorithms in R that can generate audio signals based on customization options.
 The goal is to create an interactive system where users can input their preferences and receive generated audio outputs.

+"The VibeVoice algorithm works by initializing x0 to a default set of customization parameters and then iteratively updating the output audio signal yi = f(xi) based on the current values of xi.
+The objective function value Ji is updated based on the quality of the generated audio signal yi, and the optimization algorithm (e.g., gradient descent) updates the customization parameters xi+1 such that: x_{i+1} = x_i - α ∇J(x_i) where α is the learning rate and ∇J(xi) is the gradient of the objective function at point xi."

 Code Structure

 The code consists of four main functions: